PDTenpas/pdtenpas.github.io/pages/newsletter/sources.md

 ---
 layout: page
-title: Data/Tech News Sources
+title: Newsletter Sources
 ---

 ***Note: you'll find lots of WIP stamps here as I'm in the process of aggregating these.***

 I am constantly adding new sources and culling the herd of those that stop producing gems.
-Read more about my process [here (coming soon)]().
+Read more about my process [here](https://pdtenpas.github.io/pages/newsletter/read_newsletters/).
 I try to keep the below list up to date of those I'm currently tracking.

 # Data